XinyuanWangCS/PromptAgent/README.md

 After that, you can run PromptAgent on your customized dataset!

+## TODO
-`TODO: We will extend the features to enable flexible training/testing pipeline with new tasks`
+- We will extend the features to enable flexible training/testing pipeline with new tasks.
+- Support open-source models or huggingface models.

 ## Citations